Vienna

 When to go: seasonality and rates

-Vienna's high season stretches from September to December and April to June, periods when the palaces book up 4 to 6 months in advance.
+The Viennase high season stretches from September to December and April to June, periods when palaces book up 4 to 6 months in advance.
 Rates climb 30 to 40% compared to low season, with junior suites easily topping 800 € per night at the Sacher or Rosewood.
-December packs in Christmas markets and New Year, when the city hits its pricing and tourist peak.
+December packs in Christmas markets and New Year's, when the city hits its pricing and tourist peak.

-Summer (July-August) is mixed: heat can hit 35°C, Viennese desert the city, but rates drop 20 to 30%.
-This is the time to negotiate upgrades at the Park Hyatt or Mandarin Oriental, which rarely discount but offer off-season gestures.
+Summer (July-August) is mixed: heat can hit 35°C, Viennase desert the city, but rates drop 20 to 30%.
+This is the time to negotiate upgrades at the Park Hyatt or Mandarin Oriental, which rarely discount but offer commercial gestures off-season.
 Note, some starred restaurants close in August, and the Opera pauses its programme.

 April-MayHigh650-850 €Mild, 15-20°CConcert season, book 4 months ahead